cgokmen/cgokmen.github.io/index.md

 Hi!
 I'm Cem (pronounced Jem - Turkish phonetics!), I'm currently a Computer Science Master's Student at Stanford University, working on the Artificial Intelligence concentration.
-I am currently working as a researcher at the [Stanford Vision & Learning Lab](http://svl.stanford.edu/) and as a Course Assistant for [CS107: Computer Organization and Systems](https://cs107.stanford.edu).
+I am currently working as a research assistant at the [Stanford Vision & Learning Lab](http://svl.stanford.edu/) and as a Course Assistant for [CS107: Computer Organization and Systems](https://cs107.stanford.edu).

-At SVL, I'm working with Prof. Silvio Savarese and Prof. Fei-Fei Li on [iGibson](http://svl.stanford.edu/igibson/) & iGATUS, a simulation environment and a set of common household tasks for training and evaluating embodied learning models.
+At SVL, I'm working with Prof. Fei-Fei Li on [iGibson](http://svl.stanford.edu/igibson/), a simulation environment for training and evaluating embodied learning models.
 Our current research goals include the investigation and application of state-of-the-art computer vision and reinforcement learning models for establishing meaningful baselines on difficult household robotics tasks such as cooking, cleaning, and interactive navigation.

 Previously, I was a Software Engineer at Google, on the YouTube Premium team in San Bruno, CA. There I worked on full-stack projects including Python